 Core Concepts

-How payment links, checkout sessions, transactions, and webhooks work together in Bag.
+How products, checkouts, payment links, transactions, and webhooks work together in Bags.

-Bag has four main objects.
+Bags has a small set of objects.
 Understanding how they relate makes everything else click.

 Payment links

-A payment link is a reusable product or price point.
-It has a name, an amount, and a network.
-When you create one, Bag gives you a hosted checkout URL:
+A payment link is a reusable product or price point with a stable URL:

 Transactions